How To Get A Wisconsin Sales Tax Exemption Certificate (Resale Certificate)

-Learn more about what a resale certificate is, how to get one and more.
+Learn more about what a resale certificate is, how to get one, and more.

-What is a Resale Certificate?
+What is a Sales Tax Exemption Certificate?

-When retailers purchase products to resell, they often don’t pay sales tax on the purchase.
-Instead of the retailer paying sales tax, the retailer charges sales tax to their customer on the final value of the merchandise.
-The collected sales tax is then sent by the retailer to the Department of Revenue.
+When retailers purchase products to resell, they often don’t pay sales tax to the supplier on the purchase.
+The sales tax will still be paid, but instead of the retailer paying sales tax, the retailer charges sales tax to their customer based on the final value of the merchandise.
+The collected sales tax is then sent by the retailer to the Wisconsin Department of Revenue.

-Resale certificates are only intended to be used for inventory that will be resold and not intended for the tax-free purchase of items used in normal business operations such as paper, pens, etc.
+The sales tax exemption is only intended to be used for inventory that will be resold and not intended for the tax-free purchase of items used in normal business operations, such as paper, pens, etc.

-How to fill out the Wisconsin Sales and Use Tax Exemption Certificate – Form S-211
+How to fill out the Wisconsin Sales and Use Tax Exemption Certificate

-Filling out Form S-211 is pretty straightforward, but is critical for the seller to gather all the information.
+Filling out Form S-211 is pretty straightforward but is critical for the seller to gather all the information.

 If audited, the Wisconsin Department of Revenue requires the seller to have a correctly filled out Form S-211 Resale Exemption Certificate.
 Without it correctly filled out, the seller could end up owing sales taxes that should have been collected from the buyer in addition to penalties and interest.